cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 answer: int = 42

-# This is function which accepts and returns an integer.
+# This is a function which accepts and returns an integer.
 def increment(number: int) -> int:
     return number + 1
 ```